Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

-Let us write and observe that We show It is enough to check this isomorphism along any test family of sheaves.
+Note that where $a$ is the addition morphism.
+The isomorphism will be checked along any test family of sheaves.
 Indeed, consider a flat family of sheaves of type $v$, inducing a morphism by taking determinants and twisting.
-Remark that by the see-saw theorem for some line bundle $\mathcal V\to S$, with $p, q$ being the projections from $S\times A$.
-We calculate Therefore, as claimed.
+Remark that by the see-saw theorem for some line bundle $\mathcal V\to S$, with $p, q$ being the projections from $S\times A$ to $S$ and $A$.
+Here, we wrote $D$ for the line bundle used to twist the determinants to reach degree zero (of course, in our case, $D=\Theta^k$, but the notation emphasizes that the proof is general).
+For a zero dimensional subscheme $Z$ of length $\ell$, we calculate Therefore, as claimed.